The following lesson was made for Yael Rice’s Fall 2020 digital art history course at Amherst College, September 18th, 2020.

 seller to try and show all sales except the one where “Knoedler’s” is the seller.

 With the right data set, Palladio can also display images, and do some fancy things like overlaying networks onto maps, and join multiple data tables together.
-To experiment with these possibilities, try out the Amsterdam depictions dataset from an earlier version of this workshop..
+Optionally, you can experiment with these possibilities by using the Amsterdam depictions dataset from an earlier version of this workshop..
 This dataset includes links to images, which will let you try out Palladio’s “Gallery” view, which can be very useful for examining subsets of your data and bringing your analyses back to the artwork.

 Finally, remember that Palladio is a tool expressly designed for initial data explorations.
 Stanford’s Humanities+Design lab specifically intends it to be the starting point of a project, after which you move into more specialized tools.
 Palladio has some pretty strict limits: